check-face/facemorph.me/src/explain.md

 ---

-#### Wow, this is really fast!
-What's the setup?
-Everything is served from cache with Cloudflare or generated on the fly with an RTX 2080 Ti.

----

 #### Why is this so slow?
 We're students doing an experiment.
 We don't have the means to spin up extra infrastructure if this gets popular.
 GPUs are expensive!